Beersheba Subdistrict: Economy

 Beersheba serves as a regional hub for commerce, services, education, and technology, attracting both residents and investors.
 The region is a cultural and tourism hub, driven by heritage tourism, theaters, galleries, and university-linked innovation centers.
-The economy also relies on desert-adapted agriculture, particularly in Arad and the Arava region, mineral extraction, and tourism along the Dead Sea and Red Sea corridors.
-Wages in the Southern District tend to be lower than national averages and the unemployment is higher, reflecting the economic disparities.
+Desert-adapted agriculture is practiced during favorable seasons in areas with nominal rainfall.
+Wages in the Southern District tend to be lower than national averages with a higher rate of unemployment.

 Transportation

 The sub-district is part of the Israel Railways transit network, and is served by a major railway line from Tel Aviv to Beersheba, which further extends to Dimona and other freight routes in the south.
-Major highways run through the region, connecting it to Jerusalem, Tel Aviv, Sderot, and Eilat.
+Major highways run through the region, connecting it to other cities in Israel.
 Bus operators such as Metropoline and Dan Be’er Sheva provide extensive intercity and intra-metropolitan routes.
 Teyman airfield offers general aviation services in the north while Ramon Airport serves the southern region.

+Voting Patterns

+In the 2022 election, 52 percent of voters in the subdistrict voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 25 percent voted for the parties of the center-left coalition led by Yair Lapid, and 23 percent voted for the Arab parties.